vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-much-new-money.md

 should be wary of creating seats of power outside the oversight of our Constitutional balance of power.
 The Government Accountability Office can be funded to review the Monetary Authority periodically to assure they are doing their task well and without corruption.
-If the require- ment for transparency and publication of all data and analysis is upheld, corruption will be much less likely.
+If the requirement for transparency and publication of all data and analysis is upheld, corruption will be much less likely.
 But, oversight is always useful.

 ### Three-year cycles

-Some money reformers are suggesting a weekly assessment and recommendation by a Money Authority, and weekly new money creation to match. _This is not a good idea._ It would be attempting to microman- age our enormous economy, without giving the market a chance to settle into any adjustments.
+Some money reformers are suggesting a weekly assessment and recommendation by a Money Authority, and weekly new money creation to match. _This is not a good idea._ It would be attempting to micromanage our enormous economy, without giving the market a chance to settle into any adjustments.
 It would be a recipe for needless volatility, crazy making and crisis management.
 We’d be changing course mid-step.
 Tasking a small group of people with making this sort of judgment so frequently only produces poor results.
 It takes time to gauge how a trial is working and it takes a broader and more diverse group to get best decisions.
-Maybe in 30 years we will have enough data to create algo- rithms that track, assess and manage the money supply.
+Maybe in 30 years we will have enough data to create algorithms that track, assess and manage the money supply.
 But, we do not have this data now, and it will take time and some experimenting.

 A three-year interval for making a policy change is a good choice.
 In